I was Featured by The Boring Company

 Our success in the ARC competition earned us a spot in the news

-Our dedication for the mission
+Our dedication to the mission (Anatolian Rover Challenge - 2022)

 Testimony